milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

 # Transfer Funds - Manual Test Cases

 ## Preconditions
-- User is registered and logged in
+- The user is registered and logged in
-- User has at least two accounts: <br>
+- The user has at least two accounts: <br>
   Create a new account via **Open New Account** action
-- Source account has sufficient balance to transfer funds
+- The source account has sufficient balance to transfer funds

 ---